manosim/manos.im/README.md

 # ekonstantinidis.github.io [![Build Status](https://travis-ci.org/ekonstantinidis/ekonstantinidis.github.io.svg?branch=src)](https://travis-ci.org/ekonstantinidis/ekonstantinidis.github.io)
-Repository containing the source for my website.
-Domain: iamemmanouil.com.
+Repository containing the source of my personal website.
+Domain: [iamemmanouil.com](http://www.iamemmanouil.com/)

 ## Project Setup
 First create a virtual environment and activate it.
-Then install requirements file.
+Then install requirements file along with the npm dependencies.

 	virtualenv env
 	source env/bin/activate
 	pip install -r requirements.txt
+	npm install

 ## Development
-Using fabric's `serve` to serve port 8000 and `regenerate`.

-	fab regenerate
+In order to develop, you only have to use:

-	fab serve
+	grunt serve

+This will clean the build, generate css from less, generate the static files, copy them and finally launch the browser at [http://0.0.0.0:9000/](http://0.0.0.0:9000/).

 ## Deployment

 Travis CI will handle the upload.
 For every commit on the branch `src`, Travis CI will publish the site with any changes (if the build passes).
+This will also remove the previous build from `master` branch.
+Pull requests will not deploy the website to `master` branch.

 ## More Information